devLipeunim/react-native-calculator/README.md

 - Download "Expo go" on your device

-## 🚀 Copy the QR code below and paste the url in your "Expo go App" to see this project
+## 🚀 Copy the link below and paste the url in your "Expo go App" to see this project

 ### on Andriod device: